 There are two easy steps to tell us about your Diakonia Project:

-- Submit a short description of your group’s Diakonia project along with 2-4 group photographs from the activity (in standard camera/phone JPG FORMAT ONLY).
+- Write a short description of your group’s Diakonia project along with 2-4 group photographs from the activity (in standard camera/phone JPG FORMAT ONLY).
 Feel free to submit more than one!

 **Note: Please do not send PowerPoint slides, posters, PDF or any other format etc.**